ludocode/pottery/util/pottery/string/README.md

 I believe you will find this API much more sane and less error-prone (although it can be a bit more verbose.)
 Despite this, it probably performs better than all of these anyway since it's much more like typical implementations of `std::string`: the container itself is not allocated and it contains internal storage to avoid allocations for small strings.

-Take a look at [Clayfish](../../../examples/pottery/clayfish/) to see this string used in a "real" application.
+Take a look at [Clayfish](https://github.com/ludocode/clayfish) to see this string used in a real application.

 ## Example